sparcityeu/SparseBase/docs/pages/getting_started.md

 - CSR (Compressed Sparse Row)

 In the code snippet below you can see the creation of a CSR type object which only contains connectivity information.
-As a result the value parameter is set to nullptr
+As a result the value argument is set to `nullptr` and the last template argument (`ValueType`) is set to `void`.
 ```cpp
 unsigned int row_ptr[4] = {0, 2, 3, 4};
 unsigned int col[4] = {1, 2, 0, 0};